AC Odyssey: Passive assassin build Assassin's Creed Odyssey Guide and Walkthrough

 - If you have Sixth Sense, the game will allow you to "protect yourself" from being detected when the protagonist is spotted by an enemy.
 As soon as the time slows down, find this enemy quickly and use Rush Assassination to "teleport" to him.

-- In situations where open conflict is mandatory, in addition to the aforementioned Battlecry of Ares, it is worth relying on Hero's Strike, Overpower Attacks and poisoned weapons (either through engraving or the Venomous Attack skill).
-This will allow you to deprive each opponent of all health points faster.
+- It is worth relying on Hero's Strike, Overpower Attacks and poisoned weapons (either through engraving or the Venomous Attack skill) in situations where open conflict is mandatory.
+In addition to the aforementioned Battlecry of Ares, This will allow you to deprive each opponent of all health points faster.

 - If you find yourself on the verge of death, run away from your opponents and hide in bushes, for example.
 This will allow the hero to return to full strength and you will be able to return to hiding, or, for example, use the Rush Assassination skill on the enemies.